hashicorp/serf/website/source/docs/agent/options.html.markdown

   the join every `-retry-interval` up to `-retry-max` attempts.
 This can be used instead of `-join` to continue attempting to join the cluster.

-* `-retry-interval` - Provides a duration string to control how after the retry join is performed.
+* `-retry-interval` - Provides a duration string to control how often the retry join is performed.
 By default, the join is attempted every 30 seconds until success.
 This should use the "s" suffix for second, "m" for minute, or "h" for hour.